 Where required to provide an actual operating address, to apply for Uniform Product Codes, for example, Forious, Inc. lists Furuisi's address in China.

-In2aqua and Jörger have ensured that there is very responsive technical and customer support available from English-speaking agents by telephone during North American business hours, and replacement parts are shipped from the U.S.
+However it does it, Furuisi has ensured that there is adequate customer support available by email and telephone during North American business hours, and replacement parts are quickly shipped from the U.S. The whole process generally takes ten days or less from first contact to delivery.

 Construction & Materials